 Most people tolerate their prescribed antihypertensive drugs without problems.
 But any antihypertensive drug can cause side effects.
 So if side effects develop, a person should tell the doctor, who can adjust the dose or substitute another drug.
 Usually, an antihypertensive drug must be taken indefinitely to control blood pressure.

 The cause of the high blood pressure is treated if possible.
 Treating kidney disease can sometimes return blood pressure to normal or at least lower it, so that antihypertensive therapy is more effective.
-A narrowed artery to the kidney may be widened by inserting a balloon-tipped catheter and inflating the balloon (angioplasty).
+A narrowed artery to the kidney may be widened by inserting a balloon-tipped catheter and inflating the balloon (angioplasty ).
 Or the narrowed part of the artery supplying the kidney can be bypassed.
 Often such surgery cures high blood pressure.
-Tumors that cause high blood pressure, such as a pheochromocytoma, usually can be removed surgically.
+Tumors that cause high blood pressure, such as a pheochromocytoma Pheochromocytoma A pheochromocytoma is a tumor that usually originates from the adrenal glands’ chromaffin cells, causing overproduction of catecholamines, powerful hormones that induce high blood pressure and... read more , usually can be removed surgically.

 Another treatment for high blood pressure is called pacemaker therapy.
 An electrode is implanted in the neck, where it stimulates certain nerve endings that help regulate blood pressure.
-This treatment, although effective, is not yet available in the US, but it is available in Europe and Canada.
+This treatment is not available in the United States, but it is available in Europe and Canada.